 Which life insurers should former smokers look to?

 As you can probably tell, while there are some basic guidelines around smoking and life insurance (cigarettes = bad), there’s a lot of wiggle room depending on the carrier.
 So which is the best one for you if you’ve smoked in the past?
+You can find that information in our article on the best life insurance companies for people who quit smoking.

 The most important thing is to shop around and work with an independent broker or agent you trust to guide you through the process.
 The way you’re classified, how long after smoking it’ll take before you can get a better classification, and the rates you’ll ultimately be assigned can vary, and if you’re looking for the best policy for you, why limit yourself to just one insurer?
 Working with an independent broker or agent who can shop your policy around, compare rates from different, insurers, and getting you the protection you need.